calix92/SO-Recycle-Bin/TESTING.md

 All 36 tests passed with no failures.
 Total runtime: ~45 seconds (including stress and simulated large files).
 This confirms that the system is stable, safe, and meets all project requirements.

+---

+## Known Bugs / Limitations

+No known bugs were detected during testing.
+All 36 tests completed successfully under multiple conditions (normal, stress, and edge scenarios).
+Minor limitations include:
+- The test suite does not perform real large-file transfers (simulated via dummy files).
+- Parallel stress testing was limited to short-duration concurrency.
+These constraints do not affect functional reliability.

+---

+## Test Coverage Summary

+- **Total tests executed:** 36
+- **Functional requirements covered:** 100%
+- **Edge cases covered:** 10+ (permissions, hidden files, long names, quota exceeded, etc.)
+- **Result:** All scenarios passed with no failures

+This ensures full feature validation and system robustness according to the project’s technical specifications.